 We also have an investment in non-marketable convertible debt which is included in "Marketable and non-marketable investment securities" on our Condensed Consolidated Balance Sheets.
-This debt is fair valued each reporting period based upon inputs other than quoted market prices that are observable for the debt, either directly or indirectly with changes in fair value recorded as unrealized gains and losses on our Condensed Consolidated Statements of Operations.
+The fair value of this debt is determined each reporting period based upon inputs other than quoted market prices that are observable for the debt, either directly or indirectly with changes in fair value recorded as unrealized gains and losses on our Condensed Consolidated Statements of Operations.
 The fair value analysis takes into consideration the price of the underlying company stock as well as changes in the credit market, including yield curves and interest rates.